SpecFlowOSS/SpecFlowWiki/Updating-the-Gherkin-Parser.md

+_Important:_ There is a new Gherkin parser in a preparation phase currently: [Gherkin3 GitHib repo](https://github.com/cucumber/gherkin3).
+The new parser will allow changing the keywords without creating a new release.

+The description below is valid for the old Gherkin parser used by SpecFlow 1.9.

 Under the hood SpecFlow uses the parser of the [Gherkin project](https://github.com/aslakhellesoy/gherkin) for parsing feature files.

 The Gherkin project publishes a .NET dll of the parser as part of their release process.